Roni Rosenfeld

-Roni Rosenfeld is an Israeli-American computer scientist and computational epidemiologist, currently serving as the head of the Machine Learning Department at Carnegie Mellon University.
+Roni Rosenfeld (Hebrew: רוני רוזנפלד) is an Israeli-American computer scientist and computational epidemiologist, currently serving as the head of the Machine Learning Department at Carnegie Mellon University.
 He is an international expert in machine learning, infectious disease forecasting, statistical language modeling and artificial intelligence.

 Education

-Rosenfeld received his B.Sc. in Mathematics and Physics from Tel Aviv University in 1985.
+Rosenfeld received his B.Sc. in mathematics and physics from Tel Aviv University in 1985.
 He received his Ph.D. in computer science from Carnegie Mellon University in 1994.
-While a graduate student, he developed and open-sourced a statistical language modeling toolkit to allow anyone to create statistical language models from their own corpora and experiment with and extend the toolkit's capabilities.
+While a graduate student, he developed and open-sourced a statistical language-modeling toolkit to allow anyone to create statistical language models from their own corpora and experiment with and extend the toolkit's capabilities.
 The toolkit has been used by more than 100 NLP laboratories in more than 20 countries.

 Rosenfeld's Ph.D. thesis, A Maximum Entropy Approach to Adaptive Statistical Language Modeling, was advised by Raj Reddy and Xuedong Huang and won the 2001 Computer, Speech and Language award for "Most Influential Paper in the Last 5 Years."

 Career

 Shortly after receiving his Ph.D., Rosenfeld joined the faculty of the Carnegie Mellon School of Computer Science as an assistant professor.
 He was promoted to the rank of associate professor in 1999 and received tenure in 2001.
-In 2005 he was promoted to Professor of Language Technologies, Machine Learning Computer Science and Computational Biology in the School of Computer Science at Carnegie Mellon University.
-Rosenfeld also holds adjunct appointments at the University of Pittsburgh School of Medicine, Department of Computational and Systems Biology.
+In 2005 he was promoted to professor of language technologies, machine learning computer science and computational biology in the School of Computer Science at Carnegie Mellon University.
+Rosenfeld also holds adjunct appointments at the University of Pittsburgh School of Medicine, department of computational and systems biology.

 From 2002 to 2003, Rosenfeld was a visiting professor at the University of Hong Kong.

-Rosenfeld is the Director of Carnegie Mellon's Machine Learning for Social Good (ML4SG) program.
-He has held educational leadership positions in a variety of programs, including the M.S. in Computational Finance (1997-1999), Graduate Computational and Statistical Learning (2001-2003), M.S. in Machine learning (2017) and Undergradaute Minor in Machine learning.
+Rosenfeld is the director of Carnegie Mellon's Machine Learning for Social Good (ML4SG) program.
+He has held educational leadership positions in a variety of programs, including the M.S. in computational finance (1997–1999), graduate computational and statistical learning (2001–2003), M.S. in machine learning (2017) and undergraduate minor in machine learning.

 Rosenfeld was appointed Head of Carnegie Mellon's Machine Learning Department in 2018.